 HRM 730 – Introduction to Research Methods for Randomized Controlled Trials

 HRM 733 – Statistical and Methodological Issues in Randomized Clinical Trials

 HRM 723 – Regression Analysis

 HRM 777 – Methods for Diagnostic and Prognostic Research

-Feel free to get in touch with me regarding statistical/methodological support, collaboration or graduate student supervision.
+Get in touch with me regarding collaboration, consultation, or graduate student supervision.